AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/premium.md

   ![Picture on how `/online` looks when the toggle is enabled.](../../_static/fetch_devices.png){ width="420" loading="lazy"}
 </figure>

-This does slow the bot down a bit when fetching the device, and privacy settings may make some users not have information regardless, but can used as an extra moderation/statistical tool.
+This does slow the bot down a bit when fetching the device[^1], and privacy settings may make some users not have information regardless[^2], but can used as an extra moderation/statistical tool.

 ### More Options For Graphs

-Free users have a limited period of how far they can go back in terms of the data graphed, and have limited options on how it can be graphs.
+As mentioned earlier, free users can only go back 7 days for their graphs, and have limited options on how it can be graphed.
 With Premium, users can go back 30 days and graph in a variety of ways.

 ## How to Get Playerlist Premium

 Now, you might be wondering how to get it, huh?

 You'll need:

-- A valid payment source.
+- A valid payment source.[^3]
 - A Discord account that can join and stay in a server.
 - Of course, a server to actually redeem Premium in.
 Or, well, you actually can redeem it in two servers if you want.